Moray Firth Special Area of Conservation

 The Moray Firth is a busy place.
 Many people live and work on its shores, many activities take place along the coast and in its waters.
 Some of these activities may affect the dolphins or subtidal sandbanks.
 The SAC aims to put in place measures that prevent deterioration to the sandbanks or the habitats that support the dolphins and to ensure that significant disturbance does not occur.
 Through the management scheme the SAC also aims to identify positive projects and proposals that help to improve the quality of the Firth, not just for the European interests but for all those that live and work in the area as well.

 Responsibility for managing the Moray Firth SAC is shared by the 'relevant authorities'.
 These are organisations that have statutory responsibilities through licencing or consenting the various activities or developments that take place in the Firth.
 These Authorities are required to make sure that the well-being of the dolphins, the condition of their habitat and the condition of the sandbanks are protected when they carry out their every day work.
 To facilitate effective management of the SAC the relevant authorities came together through a Management Group and this group has published a Management Scheme.

-The Management Group includes representatives from the following relevant authorities: The Cromarty Firth Port Authority, The Crown Estate, Department of Energy and Climate Change, Fisheries Research Services (Marine Laboratory), The Highland Council, Inverness Harbour Trust, Maritime and Coastguard Agency, Moray Council, Scottish Environment Protection Agency, Scottish Natural Heritage, Scottish Water.
-The University of Aberdeen provides independent scientific advice to the group and the Fisheries Association Ltd provided advice on fisheries related issues.
+The Management Group includes representatives from the following relevant authorities: The Cromarty Firth Port Authority, The Crown Estate, Dept of Business, Enterprise and Regulatory Reform, Marine Scotland, The Highland Council, Inverness Harbour Trust, Maritime and Coastguard Agency, Moray Council, Scottish Environment Protection Agency, Scottish Natural Heritage and Scottish Water.
+The Moray Firth & North Coast Inshore Fisheries Group provides advice on fisheries related issues.